 One of the first ways many photographers get started is by shooting for clients.
 Work locally and use existing connections in your home town to get off the ground.

-Some ideas for your first client shoots could include: Senior Portraits, Family Events, Corporate Events, Corporate Headshots, Model Photography, Editorial Photos, Product Photography
+Some ideas for your first client shoots could include: Senior Portraits, Family Events, Corporate Events, Corporate Headshots, Model Photography, Editorial Photos, or Product Photography

 After you’ve shot for a few clients, promote your work through your portfolio and social media accounts to attract more clients.